-This all natural goat milk soap bar has poppy seeds for scrubbing power and a light citrus scent.
-The rich creamy goat milk in this batch is brought to you by the hard working Nigerian Dwarf goats at Cross the Creek Farm.
+This natural goat milk soap bar has poppy seeds for scrubbing power and a refreshing lemon scent thanks to a blend of lemon five fold, ylang ylang, litsea cubeca and lemongrass essential oils.
+The rich creamy goat milk in this batch is brought to you by a local herd of Nigerian Dwarf goats in Tallassee, Tennessee.

 Use and care: